esponges/interview/system-design.md

 For dynamic content like db results, rendered pages, etc:
 - Redis: Redis is an in-memory data structure store that supports key-value pairs, strings, lists, sets, sorted sets,hashes, geospatial indexes, hyperloglog, bitmaps, streams, and pub/sub.
 - Memcached: Memcached is a distributed in-memory key-value store that is designed for speed and scalability.

+### Caching Eviction Policies
+Caching eviction policies are used to determine which items should be removed from the cache when it is full.
+There are several different types of eviction policies, including:

+- Least Recently Used (LRU): This policy removes the least recently used items from the cache.
+- Least Frequently Used (LFU): This policy removes the least frequently used items from the cache.
+- First In First Out (FIFO): This policy removes the oldest items from the cache.
+- Random: This policy removes random items from the cache.

 ## Monitoring
 Monitoring is the process of collecting and analyzing data about a system to determine its health and performance.
 It is used to identify bottlenecks, detect failures, and improve the overall performance of a system.